 Consumers have a right to food they can trust.
 In Denmark, producing food to the very best quality and food safety standards has been part of the culture for generations.
 Today, it is the reason why Danish products and technology are respected all over the world.
 Operating in a small country with high labour costs, Danish manufacturers have turned a challenge into a competitive advantage - not just for their own benefit, but for the benefit of international business partners, too.
 The need to make the most of raw materials with minimum waste means the efficiency of their food production, quality assurance and control systems is world class.
 Solutions to the global challenges Due to an unerring focus on continuous improvement throughout the food value chain, the Danish way of working is helping to shape global standards for food safety and quality.
 And ambitions are high.
 To meet the needs of the future, Denmark's research and innovation strategy is already exploring new opportunities to exploit big data, developing new analytical tools and building next-generation technology for high quality and safe food production.
 In this way, Denmark is making a powerful contribution to solving the overriding challenge facing the global population: how to distribute sufficient volumes of safe, high-quality food to all while preserving a healthy planet for tomorrow's generations.
 Food Nation Denmark Food Nation is the gateway to information about the Danish food cluster and how knowhow made in Denmark can accelerate the growth of international businesses through better solutions, innovative products and trusting cooperation.
 The Danish food cluster encompasses everything from primary production in agriculture and the fishing industry to the food products consumers buy in stores.
 Companies, universities, research institutes, local and national authorities and other private and public organisations belong to the extensive, collaborative network.
 Together, they work hand-in-hand with international partners to maintain and improve food quality and safety along the value chain.

-Take an interactive tour Food Nation is a partnership established by the Danish government and leading private organisations and companies.
-Our visitor centre in central Copenhagen regularly welcomes international delegations, providing them with an introduction to Danish capabilities within food.
+Take an interactive tour Food Nation's Visitor Centre welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
 An interactive installation at the centre gives visitors an up-to-date overview of the food value chain based on their individual interests.
-It is the ideal starting point before moving on to site visits at Danish production facilities.
-Denmark is making a powerful contribution to solving the overriding challenge facing the global population Food Nation is a great place to start learning about how Denmark can support food quality and safety goals.
-Find out more about our services, the Danish food cluster and arranging a visit to the Food Nation visitor centre at foodnationdenmark.dk INGREDIENT INDUSTRY Producers of enzymes, cultures and other ingredients
+It is the ideal starting point before visiting Danish food producers and production facilities.
+Denmark is making a powerful contribution to solving the overriding challenge facing the global population Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration and how you can benefit from the Danish food cluster.
+Find out more about Food Nation's services and arrange a visit to Food Nation Visitor Centre in Copenhagen or Aarhus at foodnationdenmark.com

+INGREDIENT INDUSTRY Producers of enzymes, cultures and other ingredients.